 Board of Trustees

-Ms. Irma L. Tuder, mother of a St. John Paul II Catholic High School graduate.
-She and her husband, Jack, have been long time supporters of JPII.
+Ms. Irma L. Tuder, is the mother of a St. John Paul II Catholic High School student and a graduate of the Class of 2011.
+She and her husband, Jack, have been long-time active supporters of JPII.
 They are members of St. John the Baptist Catholic Church in Madison.
 Ms. Tuder is a business consultant to small technical companies in the areas of strategic, planning, financial management and operations.
-She is the founder of Analytical Services, Inc. (ASI).
-Ms. Tuder founded ASI in 1992 and successfully led the acquisition of ASI by Arctic Scope Regional Corporation Federal Housing Company in 2007.
+She founded Analytical Services, Inc. (ASI) in 1992 and successfully led the acquisition of ASI by Arctic Scope Regional Corporation Federal Housing Company in 2007.
 Ms. Tuder has over 25 years experience in accounting, finance, business management and strategic planning and execution.
-She has been very active in community service has served as the past-chair for the Huntsville/Madison County Chamber of Commerce and the Alabama Science and Exhibit Commission, a member of the University of Notre Dame Mendoza College Business Advisory Council, UAH Foundation Board, HudsonAlpha Institute for Biotechnology Board and ServisFirst Bank Board.
+She has been actively involved in community service has acted as the past-chair for the Huntsville/Madison County Chamber of Commerce and the Alabama Science and Exhibit Commission, a member of the University of Notre Dame Mendoza College Business Advisory Council, UAH Foundation Board, HudsonAlpha Institute for Biotechnology Board and ServisFirst Bank Board.
 Ms. Tuder received a BBA in accountancy from the University of Notre Dame and an MBA from Troy State University in Montgomery.

 Ms. Debbie Beaupre has been a Huntsville City Schools principal, the Director of Education at the EarlyWorks Museum Complex, the Executive Director of The Schools Foundation, and is a founding partner in Organizational Concepts.
 She brings to the board her significant expertise as an educational consultant focusing on curriculum and program development, implementation of professional development for school leaders, and community engagement initiatives.